microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-   > At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
+   {% include important.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
-The workaround is to use the default user name `admin` with the initial admin password to login as explained in the next step.
+The workaround is to use the default user name `admin` with the initial admin password to login as explained in the next step." %}

 1. Return to the **Putty** terminal and type the following command to open the password file and copy the password.
 Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file.